oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 As instructed by the event message, I contacted DigitalOcean support and they fixed it.

-Finally, I had to open a second support ticket requesting higher node sizes, so I could use the size `s-4vcpu-8gb-intel`.
-Not all the size options were available for my account when I signed up.
+Finally, as I first registered for the free trial account, I had to open a second support ticket requesting higher node sizes, so I could use the size `s-4vcpu-8gb-intel`.
+Not all the size options were available after signing up for the trial, but that is not the case for a standard account.
+Billing may be under 10 dollars for a short Kubernetes service test.

 ### Find your gateway's external IP and update redirect URIs